 General Plumer’s Second Army, around Ypres, had to hold 37km (23 miles) of line with 14 divisions.
 Whereas, south of Cambrai, General Gough’s Fifth Army only had 14 divisions with which to hold 67km (42 miles).

 On 21 March 1918, the Germans launched Operation Michael.
-Around 10,000 guns fired over a million shells in five hours against Lieutenant General Byng’s Third and General Gough’s Fifth Armies.
+Around 10,000 guns fired over a million shells in five hours against General Byng’s Third and General Gough’s Fifth Armies.
 Then, 47 German divisions attacked.

 The intense 'hurricane' bombardments targeted artillery and machine-gun positions, headquarters, telephone exchanges, railways and communication centres.
 This undermined any chance of concerted British resistance.